anyswap/Anyswap-FAQ/General Questions.rst

 Q. What is 'impermanent loss' and how can I lose money in a liquidity pool?

-A. When someone buys an asset from a pool, they are effectively buying from one half of your liqiodity pair - in proportion to your pool percentage stake.
-This means that the price of that asset will go up and the price of the other asset in the pair will go down to maintain the 'constant product'.
-This can lead to 'impermanent loss', since you will be gaining a less valuable asset and losing a more valuable one.
+A. When someone buys an asset from a pool, they are effectively buying from one half of your liquidity pair - in proportion to your pool percentage stake.
+This means that the price of that asset will go up and the price of the other asset in the pair will go down.
+To maintain the 'constant product', this can lead to 'impermanent loss', since you will be gaining a less valuable asset and losing a more valuable one.
 In extremis, if the price ratio chnages a lot, you would lose money if you cashed out at that point.
-BUT this is an 'impermanant loss', since if you wait until the price ratio returns to what you entered at, then the loss will evaporate.
+BUT this is an 'impermanant loss', since if you wait until the price ratio returns to the value you entered at, then the loss will evaporate.
 The ideal situation for a yield farmer is if both assets stay at roughly the same price ratio, but there is a lot of volume and volatility to generate fees.

-Here is a `impermanent loss calculator`_ You simply enter the price percentage change of each asset ansd set your pool weight to 50% Thanks to Krypton for pointing this tool out.
+Here is a `impermanent loss calculator`_ You simply enter the price percentage change of each asset and set your pool weight to 50% Thanks to Krypton for pointing this tool out.